ucsb-teaching-cs/s19/_lectures/lect03.md

    * Or you can find your own using the [ACM Digital Library](https://dl.acm.org) to look for papers in the list of conferences and journals indicated on the [H01 assignment description](/hwk/h01/).
    * Any paper that is "related work" to the ones in the list is acceptable (i.e. cited by, or cites).
    * If you go further afield than that, please check in with your supervising instructor; send them a link to the paper in the Digital Library.
 (The "ACM Ref") is a good way to cite it.
-* Please submit your work in writing in class
+* Please submit your work via gradescope